Nirovitsky/baltek-business-web/replit.md

   - Application verified running smoothly on port 5000 with external API connectivity
   - Migration checklist completed with all security practices implemented
   - Project now ready for continued development and deployment in Replit environment
+- **Final Migration to Replit Environment (January 26, 2025)**: Successfully completed full migration from Replit Agent to Replit production environment
+  - Fixed tsx package installation issues that were preventing server startup
+  - Configured OAuth2 Client ID through Replit Secrets for secure authentication
+  - All environment variables properly set up for production deployment
+  - Application verified running smoothly on port 5000 with external API connectivity
+  - Migration checklist completed with all security practices implemented
+  - Project now ready for continued development and deployment in Replit environment

 ## System Architecture